toolleeo/cli-apps/README.md

 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
 * [TMSU](http://tmsu.org/) - A tool for tagging files, it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
 * [wutag](https://github.com/vv9k/wutag) - CLI Tool for tagging and organizing files by tags.

+## <a name="file-watch"></a>File watching for changes

+Services that watch files for changes and perform actions when something happens.

+* [Chokidar CLI](https://github.com/open-cli-tools/chokidar-cli) - Fast cross-platform command line utility to watch file system changes.
+* [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
+* [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
+Time machine and pager etc.
+* [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
+* [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
+* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.
+* [wfh](https://github.com/kzys/wfh) - Continuously watches your local directories and rsync them against a remote host.

 ## <a name="financial"></a>Financial tools